UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 You can also preview a non-interactive version of the worksheet by clicking "view worksheet."
-If you instead decide to download the worksheet and run it on your own machine, make sure to follow the instructions for computer setup found in Chapter \@ref(move-to-your-own-machine).
+If you instead decide to download the worksheet and run it on your own machine, make sure to follow the instructions for computer setup found in Chapter {ref}`move-to-your-own-machine`.
 This will ensure that the automated feedback and guidance that the worksheets provide will function as intended.

 +++
+## References

 ```{bibliography}
 :filter: docname in docnames